Need more than what you see in this guide?

 Content includes:

-When in doubt: CITE -- You won’t be judged harshly for adding a citation when it isn’t needed.
-However, skipping a citation (whether it’s an accident or not) is considered plagiarism, which can have serious consequences.
+When in doubt, cite it!
+You won’t be judged harshly for adding a citation when it isn’t needed.
+However, skipping a citation (whether intentionally or by accident) is considered plagiarism, which can have serious consequences.

-No need to cite what is known as common knowledge
+No need to cite things considered common knowledge.

-But, what is common knowledge?
-Common knowledge also includes information that someone can easily trace and find the answer to.
-In an academic context, common knowledge will depend on the audience, but here are some examples to get you started:
+Common knowledge includes information that someone can easily trace and find the answer to.
+In an academic context, common knowledge will depend on the audience, but here are some basic examples:

-There is no one standard citation style so here are a few tips on selecting and using a style:
+There is no one standard citation style.
+Here are a few tips on selecting and using a style:

 Plagiarism is the practice of taking someone else's work or ideas and passing them off as one's own.
-As a student at WCU if you plagiarize, whether intentional or unintentional, there can be serious consequences.
-Luckily there are a number of great resources to help you combat plagiarism.
+As a student at WCU, there are consequences for committing plagiarism, whether intentional or unintentional.
+Here are some resources to help you avoid plagiarism:

 176 Central Drive